-One of our volunteers found Billie at the Sutton Fairgrounds, crying and hungry, amongst his siblings, who had already perished.
+One of our volunteers found Billie in a barn in Sutton, crying and hungry, amongst his siblings, who had already perished.

 Billie's mom wasn't looking after him.
 In fact, she had placed him and his siblings in a bucket amongst broken glass and other debris.